efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

-Notice that the first case clause in the 5 match expressions will match when V1 and V2 have the same value, since A, B, C, D and E are unbound when evaluating the first argument of the case clause they are bound to the value passed in since then they are bound for the rest of the current case clause evaluation, this means that when matching V2 to A (and B, C etc.) since A is already bound to V1, it will only match if V1 is equal to V2.
+Notice that the first case clause in the 5 match expressions will match when V1 and V2 have the same value, since A, B, C, D and E are unbound when evaluating the first argument of the case clause they are bound to the value passed in.
+Since then they are bound for the rest of the current case clause evaluation, this means that when matching V2 to A (and B, C etc.) since A is already bound to V1, it will only match if V1 is equal to V2.